Italy, banks drive Wall Street southward

-(Reuters) - U.S. stock markets sank more than 1 percent in value on Tuesday, downbeat guidance on trading from JP Morgan and worries over Italy putting the S&P and Dow Jones Industrial Average on track for their biggest one-day drops in a month.
+(Reuters) - U.S. stock markets sank more than 1 percent in value on Tuesday on downbeat guidance on trading from JP Morgan and worries over Italy, putting the S&P and Dow Jones Industrial Average on track for their biggest one-day drops in a month.

 The political crisis in Rome, and the threat to the euro project it represents, triggered a rush to traditional safe havens like U.S. debt, pulling down U.S. 10-year bond yields and in turn spurring losses for U.S. banks.